Breadcrumb

 - Have a weak immune system.

-- Reside in a place where people live close together, such as a university dorm or nursing home.
+- Live in a place where people are close together, such as a university dorm or nursing home.

 - Have chest pain that is crushing or squeezing, is getting more intense, or occurs with any other symptoms of a heart attack.